 Mind-body treatments like those mentioned above may help you feel better and cope better with treatment.
 These treatments also may reduce chronic low back pain, joint pain, headaches, and pain from cancer treatments.

-find better ways to treat prostate cancer patients and are based on the most up-to-date information.
-People who do not want standard treatments or are not cured by standard treatments may want to take part in
+You may be interested in taking part in research studies called clinical trials.
+Clinical trials are designed to find better ways to treat prostate cancer patients and are based on the most up-to-date information.
+People who do not want standard treatments or are not cured by standard treatments may want to take part in clinical trials.

 Check with your doctor to see whether clinical trials are in your area and whether you might be eligible.

-National Cancer Institute (2016).
+National Cancer Institute (2017).
 SEER cancer stat facts: Prostate cancer.
-National Cancer Institute. https://seer.cancer.gov/statfacts/html/prost.html.
-Accessed February 1, 2017.
+National Cancer Institute. www.seer.cancer.gov/statfacts/html/prost.html.
+Accessed July 10, 2017.